ykrasnikov/US-Traffic-Accidents/Analysis/Readme.md

 ### Observations:
-You can observe jump in accidents count on US bar chart  from Jul 2017 to Aug 2018 , in H1 2017 data was averaging around 45K and rest of the data is averaging around 70+K. We attribute this to qaulity of data set, and if season related analysis needs to be done data for 2017 have to be excluded.
+You can observe jump in accidents count on US bar chart  from Jul 2017 to Aug 2018 , in H1 2017 data was averaging around 45K and rest of the data is averaging around 70+K. We attribute this to qaulity of data set, and if season related analysis needs to be done, data for 2017 have to be excluded.
 Texas sample for 2017 does not contain any significant variations - so for TX all 3 years can be used

 **_LINK TO CODE - [YK_US_Data_traffic_analysis.ipynb](../CODE_data_cleanup/YK_US_Data_traffic_analysis.ipynb)_**